-SERVICES: Strategic Planning, Development Planning, Executive Hiring, Grantwriting, Individual Giving Campaign
+SERVICES: Organizational Development, Strategic Planning, Development Planning, Executive Hiring, Grantwriting, Individual Giving Campaign

 Although the Philadelphia Robotics Coalition has been running programming since 2016, they are still in many ways in start-up mode.
 For their first several years, their programs were managed by a 2-person, part-time staff team and a small board of directors.
 They had wide reach through their afterschool robotics teams, but limited human capacity for operations and organizational development.

 The Coalition has an ambitious vision.
 They want every Philadelphia public school student to have access to a high-quality robotics program in their school or community.
 By early 2020, it was clear that to achieve this vision, they needed to shift into a next stage of organizational life.

 The Coalition initially engaged Concentric Strategy to create a development plan that would support programmatic growth and the eventual hiring of a full-time executive director.
 The resulting plan outlined a portfolio of more than 35 foundation and corporate prospects focused on STEM education and youth programming.
 It was designed to be achievable with the current staff structure: starting with a small number of prospects highly likely to fund the organization, and expanding as the staff team grew.

 Melinda Steffy next led a "mini" strategic planning process.
 The process followed Concentric Strategy's standard strategic planning approach — surveying the landscape, identifying a North Star, and creating a road map — but each step was scaled-back to align with the organization's current stage.
 We started off with focus groups for board, staff, coaches, and students and a survey for all stakeholders, to better understand the Coalition's challenges and opportunities.
 Then, we guided board and staff in the creation of a Big Question, Identity Statement, and 5 strategic priorities with tactics for each.